qurator-spk/eynollah/README.md

 * For some documents, while the quality is good, their scale is extremly large and the performance of tool decreases.
 In such cases you can set `-as` (**a**llow **s**caling) to `true`.
 With this option enabled, the tool will try to rescale the image and only then the layout detection process will begin.

 * If you care about drop capitals (initials) and headings, you can set `-fl` (**f**ull **l**ayout) to `true`.
-As we can see in the case of full layout, we can currently distinguish 7 document layout classes/elements.
+With this setting, the tool can currently distinguish 7 document layout classes/elements.

-* In cases where the documents include curved headers or curved lines it is obvious that rectangular bounding boxes for textlines will not be a great option.
-For this, we have developed an option which tries to find contours of the curvy textlines.
-You can set `-cl` (**c**urved **l**ines) to `true` to enable this option.
-Be advised that this will increase the time needed for the tool to process the document.
+* In cases where the document includes curved headers or curved lines, rectangular bounding boxes for textlines will not be a great option.
+In such cases it is strongly recommended to set the flag `-cl` (**c**urved **l**ines) to `true` to find countours of curved lines instead of rectangular boundinx boxes.
+Be advised that enabling this option increases the processing time of the tool.

-* If you want to crop and save image regions inside the document, just provide a directory with the parameter, `-si` (**s**ave **i**mages).
+* To crop and save image regions inside the document, set the parameter `-si` (**s**ave **i**mages) to true and provide a directory path to store the extracted images.

 * This tool is actively being developed.
-If any problems occur or the performance does not meet your expectations, we welcome your feedback.
+If problems occur or the performance does not meet your expectations, we welcome your feedback via [issues](https://github.com/qurator-spk/eynollah/issues).